jthornber/thinp-garbage-collected/doc/metadata-use.md

 # Improving average run length

 - Per thin allocators
-- Allow snapshots to be reversed
+- Ephemeral snapshots (Allow snapshots to be reversed)
 - metadata only snapshots that don't trigger copy-on-write
 - Integrate blk-archive for the very common 'time-machine' use case
 - Alternative method for tracking deltas.